microsoft/fast-cli/STYLE_GUIDE.md

 ```

 Note that there is only ever a single block present, and optionally a single element and/or modifier.
 There are never multiple blocks, elements, or modifiers which should keep CSS class names short and readable.

+### Exports

+Default exports should be avoided, use named exports wherever possible.